-You can download a copy of the ABR Report of the Australian Business Registrar 2013-14 in Portable Document Format (PDF).
+You can download a copy of the ABR Report of the Australian Business Registrar 2013-14 (PDF, 4.41MB)This link will download a file.

 The ABR Program seeks to contribute to improving the wellbeing of the Australian people through enhanced business productivity by: